CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures.md

 ![Desktop View](/assets/img/posts/2025-11-06-qwop.png)

-As far as my own comedic sensibilities go, this post comes down to two main points.
+As far as my own comedic sensibilities go, they more or less come down to two key points.
 Firstly, a game's systems don't begin or end where a designer intends them to.
 Humour can be embedded, but just as easily emerge as the player traces out the fuzzier edges of their mental model.
-Speed tricks and exploits, not to mention ROM hacks (see *Kaizo Mario World*, the original mess adventure) and mods (Thomas the Tank Engine in *Alien: Isolation*), all become vehicles for subversive comedy with a little lateral thinking.
-To borrow a phrase from Galloway, these are the ways players play **on** the code of a game.
+Speed tricks and exploits, not to mention ROM hacks (see *Kaizo Mario World*, the original mess adventure) and mods (Thomas the Tank Engine in *Alien: Isolation*), can all become vehicles for subversive comedy with a little lateral thinking.
+To borrow a phrase from Galloway, they are ways players play **on** the code of a game.

-<a href="https://www.youtube.com/watch?v=7Vz1gwCRsT4"><strong>And secondably:</strong></a> it's never not funny to be an absolute dick to your audience.
+<a href="https://www.youtube.com/watch?v=7Vz1gwCRsT4"><strong>And secondably,</strong></a> it's never not funny to be an absolute dick to your audience.